algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - LogicSigVersion >= 4
 - Mode: Application

+The `gload` opcode can only access scratch spaces of previous app calls contained in the current group.

 ## gloads i

 - Opcode: 0x3b {uint8 position in scratch space to load from}